karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-hadolint-dockerfile-lint-and-azure-pipelines.md

 In this post I will be covering how you can use them and also how you can integrate them on your CI/CD pipelines.

-To show you how to integrate them with a CI/CD pipeline I'll be using Azure DevOps Pipelines, but the process is practically the same is you want to integrate the with whatever CI/CD tool you use (Github Actions, Bitbucket Pipelines, Jenkins, ...).
+To show you how to integrate them with a CI/CD pipeline I'll be using Azure DevOps Pipelines, but the process is practically identical if you want to integrate them with whatever CI/CD tool you use (Github Actions, Bitbucket Pipelines, Jenkins, ...).

 In this post I'll focus on those 2 linters: